thestubborndev/finance_tracker_server/README.md

 #### Plaid Bank Integration (Optional)

-If you would like to update an entry in the 'Assets' table with your current bank balance, you can use [Plaid's Balance Product](https://plaid.com/products/balance/).
+If you would like to update an entry in the 'Assets' table with your current bank balance, you can use <a href="https://plaid.com/products/balance/" target="_blank">Plaid's Balance Product</a>
+.
 They offer an intuitive API for connecting to many US banks with online banking credentials and once authenticated, you can request your current bank balance easily.
 At the time of writing, this was free for up to 100 connected accounts.

-1. [Sign up for Plaid](https://dashboard.plaid.com/signup/) and set the Plaid `clientId` and `secret` as environment variables `PLAID_CLIENT_ID` and `PLAID_SECRET`.
+1. <a href="https://dashboard.plaid.com/signup/" target="_blank">Sign up for Plaid</a>
+ and set the Plaid `clientId` and `secret` as environment variables `PLAID_CLIENT_ID` and `PLAID_SECRET`.

 2. Next, we need to retrieve an `accessToken` associated with each of the bank account balances you'd like to keep track of.
 Each `accessToken` is linked to an online banking login credential.
 To make this as painless as possible, I wrote a small command-line tool that will help you get `accessTokens` in a matter of seconds.
 Run the following and follow the prompt instructions: